BeipDev/BeipMU/TileMap.md

 ## Usage in BeipMU

-To enable tilemap tag parsing, type: \tilemap on
+To enable tilemap tag parsing, type: /tilemap on

-To show an example tilemap, use: \test tilemap1
+To show an example tilemap, use: /test tilemap1